rafael-santiago/kryptos/doc/BUILD.md

 The default build options are defined into the file ``src/tests/.ivk``.
 The **Table 2** gathers these options and also additional options.
 The **Table 3** gathers the options related with the kernel mode tests.

-**Table 2**: The default and additional build options for the unit tests.
+**Table 2**: The default and additional build options of the unit tests.

 |             **Option**                   |               **Description**                                                |
 |:----------------------------------------:|:----------------------------------------------------------------------------:|